solarwind559/animal-farm/README.md

-#### Make sure you have Git and Composer installed on your computer.
+### Make sure you have Git, Composer and Docker Desktop installed on your computer.

 Open the terminal and navigate to the folder where you want to save this project.

+You can run it locally or on Docker.

+## Run project locally

 Run this command to clone the repository:
 ```